artkoder/telegram-post-scheduler/README.md

 ## Features
 - User authorization with superadmin.
 - Channel tracking where bot is admin.

 - Schedule message forwarding to one or more channels with inline interface.
+The bot forwards the original post so views and custom emoji are preserved.
+It must be a member of the source channel.
+- If forwarding fails (e.g., bot not in source), the message is copied instead.
 - View posting history.
 - User lists show clickable usernames for easy profile access.